NickWaldock/the-woodshed/README.md

 - contact user button; allow users to send a private message to other users
 - Popular profiles component can show the number of followers a profile has and could always be visible when scrolling down list pages
 - Users can click on the following or followers metric in a profile to get a list of users either following or being followed by that profile
+- Profiles contain a 'user since' data set allowing users to know how long a profile has been active on the site and how recently they have been active
+- Instrument specific pages allowing users to search profiles or posts that are instrument specific

 <br/><hr><br/>
 # Testing